 What you need to do to please your supervisor

 The lines between what your supervisor will and will not do for you are blurred, and come down in large part to how much they like you.
 That means you should pay attention to pleasing them, or at least not actively irritating them.

 There are a few simple things you can do that will make their life easier and, with that, boost their opinion of you and their willingness to go beyond their prescribed role.

 First, and by this stage you shouldn’t need to be told this, meet deadlines, submit work to them when you said you would, and turn up to your supervision meetings on time.
 If you meet the deadlines you’ve set, they’re more likely to return work quicker and spend more time reading it prior to doing so.

 Managed well, you too can ensure that your supervisor is the most important person in your life.
 And you want them to be.
 Those who succeed in their PhDs and in their early academic careers are those who had effective supervision and approached their supervisor as a mentor.

-But things don’t always go to plan, though, and sometimes even with the best will in the world, supervisors under-perform, create problems or, in more extreme cases, sabotage PhD projects.
+Things don’t always go according to plan, though, and sometimes even with the best will in the world, supervisors under-perform, create problems or, in more extreme cases, sabotage PhD projects.
 This can be for a variety of reasons, but it leaves students in a difficult position; in the student-supervisor relationship, the student is relatively powerless, particularly if the supervisor is well known and highly esteemed.
 If this is the case, when things don’t go well, raising concerns with relevant channels may prove ineffective, and may even create more problems.
-In these extreme cases, you’ll have to draw on levels of diplomacy and patience you may never knew you had.
+In these extreme cases, you’ll have to draw on levels of diplomacy and patience you may never have known you had.